It is the fastest three hours in media hosted by me, El Rushbo, and we're already into the third hour here.

 The polling data shows these people do not believe in smaller government.

-They're not there there's no reason to do it, and yet they're hell by us.
+There's no reason to do it, and yet they're hellbent.

 There must be something we don't know.

-Well, we it yeah, but it it makes sense that they would want to limit Tea Party influence.
+Well, yeah, but it makes sense that they would want to limit Tea Party influence.

-It makes sense they weren't happy with what happened at 2010, didn't like the fact Tea Party won, don't like because it is established, folks.
+It makes sense they weren't happy with what happened in 2010, didn't like the fact Tea Party won, don't like, because it is established, folks.

-I mean, the fact of the matter is at the Republican establishment level, party level, consultant level, uh, at many Republican uh so-called conservative media level, it is now accepted that the people of this country want a big government.
+I mean, the fact of the matter is, at the Republican establishment level, party level, consultant level, at many Republican so-called conservative media level, it is now accepted that the people of this country want a big government.

 And that's not where the Republican establishment is now.

-Uh some of the girl Rosen Republican Party firmly believe that the American people want an active executive, uh, very engaged like Obama, except smarter.
+Some of the gurus in the Republican Party firmly believe that the American people want an active executive, very engaged, like Obama, except smarter, with more respect for the private sector.

 We Republicans, we know how to do big government smarter in less obtrusive ways.

-So here comes the Tea Party and conservatives say, no, no, no, no.
+So here comes a Tea Party and conservatives say, no, no, no, no.

 And so they've got to go.